Prepare your Application

 International Programs offers a number of resources to help you prepare your study abroad application:

 - Individual appointments—available through Starfish once you have attended drop-in or an application workshop

 We encourage you to take advantage of these resources!

-More information can be found on the Study Aboard advising page.
+More information can be found on the Study Abroad advising page.

 If you have thought carefully about why you want to study abroad and where, you have a good start on the most substantive part of the application: the essay.
 But don’t forget the basic requirements: